Delph-Sunny/19-Employee_Directory/README.md

 I want to be able to view my entire employee directory at once so that I have quick access to their information.
 WHEN an employee or manager view the directory,
 they should only view non-sensitive data about other employees.
+WHEN a user see the directory,
+he can sort employees names by alphabetic order.
-WHEN a user sees the directory,
+WHEN a user search the directory,
 he can filter employees by name so it is easier to find a specific employee record.

 ```